royratcliffe/OCCukes/README.md

 ## Usage

 OCCukes integrates with Xcode.
-You launch a Cucumber-based test suite as you would any other Xcode project test suite: just press Command+U. To set up the pre- and post-actions for your test target, just install Cucumber using RVM.
+You launch a Cucumber-based test suite along with any other Xcode project test suite: just press Command+U. Cucumber piggy-backs on the standard SenTestKit (OCUnit) tests.

+To make this work, you need to launch Cucumber in the background while your test suite runs.
+Xcode's pre-actions let you do this.
+To set up the pre- and post-actions for your test target, just install Cucumber using RVM.

 ### Test scheme pre-action